Last Updated on July 9, 2021 by PixelPluck

 When you click the shutter button on your camera, a hole opens up that allows your camera’s image sensor to catch a glimpse of the scene you’re wanting to capture.
+A sensor is the eye of the camera.
 The Aperture (F-stop) that you set impacts the size of that hole.

 Open Aperture = More blurry

 Make sense?
 If not, here’s a little example of what the same picture looks like with two different Aperture (F-stop) settings: